Dodge Extended Warranty: Cost, Coverage and Plans

 » LEARN: What does a car warranty cover?

-Dodge extended warranty plans
+Dodge extended warranty plan comparison

 New and pre-owned vehicle plans share three coverage options: Powertrain Care Plus, Added Care Plus and Maximum Care.
 Pre-owned plans also have a fourth option, called Added Care, which splits the difference between Powertrain Care Plus and Added Care Plus.
 However, according to multiple dealer reps we spoke with, a significant majority of customers end up choosing Maximum Care regardless.